MattB859/MS3-Book-Hub/README.md

 -   ### Frequent User Goals

-    - As a Frequent User, I want to log into my account and see on what date the reviews were posted.
+    - As a Frequent User, I want to log into my account and see which date the reviews were posted.
     - As a Frequent User, I want to add new reviews.
     - As a Frequent User, I want to see which books are the best to buy based on good or bad reviews from other users.
-    - As a Frequent User, I want to edit and delete my reviews when necessary.
+    - As a Frequent User, I want to edit and delete my reviews where necessary.
     - As a Frequent User, I want my reviews to be safe and secure.
-    - As a Frequent User, I want to see the names of each user who post and leave reviews
+    - As a Frequent User, I want to see the reviews are genuine by actual visitors to the site.

 -   ### Site Owner Goals